DevNahidHasan/untold-stories/README.md

 ## 🙏 Acknowledgments:

 - Built as a practice project to reinforce learning of Spring Boot MVC, Spring Security, and Thymeleaf
-- Special thanks to [Rezaur Rahman Sir](https://github.com/DevRezaur) for guidance and instruction
+- Special thanks to [Mr. Rezaur Rahman](https://github.com/DevRezaur) and [Mr. Ariful Haque](https://github.com/TheArifHoque) — my respected university seniors and mentors — for their invaluable guidance, instruction, and support throughout this project.

 ---